TYPO3-Documentation/TYPO3CMS-Reference-Typoscript/Documentation/Setup/Config/Index.rst

    Description
          If set, a header "content-length: [bytes of content]" is sent.

-         If a Backend user is logged in, this is disabled.
+         If a backend user is logged in, this is disabled.
 The reason is that the content length header cannot include the length of these objects and the content-length will cut off the length of the document in some browsers.